mubix/howtowinccdc/README.md

-# How to Win MACCDC
+# How to Win CCDC
 Notes, Slides, and Comments on How to Win CCDC